Beercow/OneDriveExplorer/README.md

 OneDriveExplorer will produce a JSON file called OneDrive.json containing the folder structure.
 The `--pretty` option can be used to output the JSON into a more human readable layout.
 ![](./Images/json.png)
 ## GUI
 The GUI consists of two panes: the folder structure on the left and details on the right.
-By clicking on one of the entries on the left pane, the details pane will populate with various data such as name, whether it is a file or folder, UUIDs and the number of children, if any.
+By clicking on one of the entries in the left pane, the details pane will populate with various data such as name, whether it is a file or folder, UUIDs and the number of children, if any.

+To use the GUI, ttktheme package needs to installed.
+You can do this with the provided requirements.txt file as follows:
+> pip install -r requirements.txt

 ![](./Images/gui.png)

 # Todo
 - [x] Add support for OneDrive personal
-- [ ] GUI not populating correctly when opening different dat file
+- [x] GUI not populating correctly when opening different dat file
+- [ ] Load multiple files in GUI
+- [ ] Performance improvements